awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `taskRoleArn`
 Type: string
 Required: no
 When you register a task definition, you can provide a task role for an IAM role that allows the containers in the task permission to call the AWS APIs that are specified in its associated policies on your behalf\.
-For more information, see [IAM roles for tasks](task-iam-roles.md)\.
+For more information, see [Task IAM role](task-iam-roles.md)\.
 When you launch the Amazon ECS\-optimized Windows Server AMI, IAM roles for tasks on Windows require that the `-EnableTaskIAMRole` option is set\.
 Your containers must also run some configuration code to use the feature\.
 For more information, see [Additional configuration for Windows IAM roles for tasks](windows_task_IAM_roles.md)\.

 ## Task execution role<a name="execution_role_arn"></a>